Data loading in SvelteKit

 }

-The return of the value (greeting
+} The return of the value (greeting) form the load function is

-accessible to the +page.svelte
+accessible to the +page.svelte file as a data prop.
+In Svelte

-props are received into components with export let
+props are received into components with export let.

 <script>